| SHOCKER SFT ELECTRONICS & PRESSURE SETTING | |

 Debounce is an electronic filtering timer that will tell the board how long the trigger must remain compressed before it will recognize the trigger pull as being an actual pull of the trigger.
 The reason for this is because the switch will actually tend to close several times before and after you actually compress the trigger fully (known as switch bounce), which causes the board to think you've fired multiple shots quickly in a row.
 This is due to any number of factors which I won't bother explaining at the moment, but it is a characteristic present on all switches, used for paintball guns or not.

+Debounce is not adjustable on the stock boards, however just about all aftermarket boards allow it to be fine-tuned.
 Debounce should only be set as high as required to filter out unnecessary bounce.
-Basically, lower this setting and your marker has a higher chance of adding shots (and vice-versa).
-The default setting on most boards (for any gun) is around 10-ms, however a higher setting may be necessary in order to prevent the marker from adding shots.
+In brief, lower this setting and your marker has a higher chance of adding shots (and vice-versa).
+The default setting on most boards is around 10-ms, however a higher setting may be necessary in order to prevent the marker from adding shots.
 A good way to test this is to compress the trigger as slowly as possible and see how many times the marker fires.
 If the marker fires more than once when you pull it, your marker is bouncing and the setting should be increased.
 If the marker fires once and only once, the current setting is sufficient and will work okay.
 If the setting is set too high, the board will wait too long before firing and slow down your maximum ROF (this usually happens around 16-ms, but will vary depending on how the board is programmed).

 Some boards have an additional setting known as AMB which stands for anti-mechanical bounce.
 This is a setting which limits the length of the shot buffer to help filter out false trigger signals sent to the board which are a result of the gun kicking when fired.
 This setting can be adjusted if your marker seems to add shots when you rapid fire.
 Setting AMB too low may cause the marker to mechanically simulate fully-automatic firing.